VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 # A Description of the Orders and Registrations Bounded Context

-The **Orders and Registrations** bounded context was described in some detail in the previous chapter.
+The previous chapter describes the **Orders and Registrations** bounded context in some detail.
 This chapter describes some changes that the team made in this bounded context during the second stage of their CQRS journey.

 The specific topics described in this chapter include:

-* Improvements to the way that message correlation works with the **RegistrationProcess**.
+* Improvements to the way that message correlation works with the **RegistrationProcess** workflow.
 This illustrates how aggregate instances within the bounded context can interact in a complex manner.
-* Implementing a record locator to enable a registrant to retrieve an order that was saved during a previous session.
+* Implementing a record locator to enable a registrant to retrieve an order that she saved during a previous session.
 This illustrates adding some additional logic to the write-side that enables you to locate an aggregate instance without knowing its unique Id.
 * Adding a countdown timer to the UI to enable a registrant to track how much longer they have to complete an order.
 This illustrates enhancements to the write-side to support displaying rich information in the UI.
 * Supporting orders for multiple seat types simultaneously.
-For example a registrant requests five seats for pre-conference event and eight seats for the full conference.
+For example, a registrant requests five seats for pre-conference event and eight seats for the full conference.
 This adds more complex business logic into the write-side.